-Press Menu → Burst to select "NCycle", "Infinite", or "Gated" to enable the pulse function.
+When the Shift key is illuminated, press Home/Menu → Burst to select "NCycle", "Infinite", or "Gated" to enable the pulse function.
 The Modulation or Sweep function will be disabled automatically (if enabled currently).
 At this time, the generator will output burst waveform from the corresponding channel (if currently turned on) according to the current configuration.
 You can also reset the burst function menu.
 Please refer to the following section for details.